aregsar/aregcode/blog/2020/gettting-started-with-dotnet-5/index.md

 This will allow the `Console.ReadLine()` line in the program to except input from the VSCode integrated terminal.

-Another option is to use the `"console": "externalTerminal"`, This will launch an external MacOS terminal when you start debugging, instead of using the integrated terminal.
+Another option is to use `"console": "externalTerminal"` setting instead of the `"console": "internalConsole"` setting.
+This will launch an external MacOS terminal when you start debugging, instead of using the integrated terminal.

 ## Installing Entity Framework 5

-One Other thing we may want to do is install is the Entity Framework command line tooling.
+One Other thing we may want to do is install the `Entity Framework` command line tooling.

-This will give us an opportunity to see how dotnet tools can be installed to add more command line capabilities.
+This will give us an opportunity to see how the `dotnet tools` command line extensions can be installed to add more command line capabilities.

-Install the EF Core tool
+Install the EF Core tool:

 ```bash
 dotnet tool install --global dotnet-ef --version 5.0.0
 ```

-In order to be able to access the tools we need to add the tools directory to our system path
+In order to be able to access the tools we need to add the tools directory to our system path.

-Add the following to your shell profile file
+Add the following to your shell profile file:

 ```bash
 export PATH="$PATH:~/.dotnet/tools"
 ```

-Check the EF Core version
+Verify the installed EF Core version:

 ```bash
 dotnet ef --version